 Forensic psychology has been recognized by the courts of New York State as an expert sub-specialty of psychology, which deals with reviewing psychological traits and possible disorders to assist the courts in making important decisions.

-These kinds of issues can be very complex and can involve issues of the fitness of the parents, as well as the psychological well being of the child or children.
+These kinds of issues can be very complex and can involve issues of the fitness, parenting skills, and strength and weaknesses of the parents, as well as the psychological well being of the child or children.

-The court will usually try to make these kinds of important issues after obtaining as much information as possible, which can include the input of so called “collateral sources” such as the child’s teachers, pediatrician, and any mental health experts who are treating the parties of the child or children, or who have treated any of these in the past.
+The court will usually try to make these kinds of important issues after obtaining as much information as possible, which can include the input of so called “collateral sources” such as the child’s teachers, child care providers, pediatrician, and any mental health experts who are treating the parties or the child or children, or who have treated any of these in the past.

 In New York State these experts, usually licensed psychologists or psychiatrists, are often referred to as court appointed neutrals, which emphasizes their role as independent experts working for the court and not for either of the parties.

-In all cases, the forensic expert will conduct several detailed interviews of the parties, and should also conduct at least one thorough interview of any step parent or live in paramour .
+In all cases, the forensic expert will conduct several detailed interviews of the parties, and should also conduct at least one thorough interview of each parent’s spouse live in paramour .
+The evaluator may also administer one more personality tests.
+Personality tests, while often misunderstood, can be important tools which the evaluator uses for hypothesis generation or confirmation of his conclusions.
+The test results will typically be summarized in one paragraph of the report and will come with disclaimers.

 Many evaluators make home visits to observe the living conditions as well as the way that the parties and child or children interact in a natural environment.